retaildevcrews/helium/docs/EngineeringPractices.md

 ### Triage
 _All net-new issues need to be triaged, leverage Notes for discussions points as needed_
-- Create the issue in the appropriate board
+- Create the issue in the appropriate board and template
 - Add project to the issue (i.e. Helium) - this is automatic add to master board
 - Add all relevant tags (language, enchancement, bug, design review, bug, etc)
 - Do not add Size, Priority, Milestone, or Assignee